 Department fee schedules for plan review and inspection services (for delegated and non-delegated communities) can be found under

 To be delegated one or more of the responsibilities listed above, complete the

 delegation application.
 The application provides instruction on how to complete your delegation request.
 This may include submitting a copy of your building ordinance, enforcement procedures, and/or credential numbers.

 The Department will review the request and provide a formal response granting delegation approval or requesting more information.
 Note that the requesting agency is not permitted to perform the requested services until it receives the formal delegation approval letter from the Department.

 As a delegated agent of the Department, your agency agrees to uphold the requirements of the Wisconsin Administrative Code.
-This includes, but is not limited to, employing/contracting with appropriately certified individuals and/or agencies.
+This includes, but is not limited to, employing/contracting with appropriately certified individuals and/or agencies, and remitting fee reimbursements.

-The Department will periodically monitor municipalities and request activity reports to ensure that the delegated responsibilities are being properly fulfilled by the municipality.
-Additionally, the Department is implementing a five-year electronic renewal process and your municipality may be requested to renew an existing delegation.
+The Department will periodically monitor delegated agents and request activity reports to ensure that the delegated responsibilities are being properly fulfilled.
+Additionally, the Department is implementing a delegation renewal process and your agency may be requested to renew an existing delegation.
 Please continue to monitor Department correspondence as further details regarding this process are communicated.